 Cost of Shrubs Maintenance

-Shrubs maintenance costs can vary depending on the scope of the work, types of materials used, labor requirements, and site conditions.
-Typical expenses may include pruning, trimming, fertilizing, and pest control, but final pricing is often influenced by the size and number of shrubs, accessibility, and the complexity of the required services.
+Shrubs maintenance costs can vary depending on the scope of work, materials used, labor requirements, and site-specific conditions.
+Typical projects may include pruning, trimming, shaping, and fertilization, with prices influenced by the number and size of shrubs involved.
+It is important to consider that final pricing will fluctuate based on these factors and the complexity of the landscape.

 $1,200 - $2,800 (smaller scope)